Pete Carroll, Aaron Rodgers head a list of familiar faces in new places this NFL season

 Aaron Rodgers joined Pittsburgh.
 Davante Adams went to Hollywood.
 Cooper Kupp is in Seattle.
 Russell Wilson’s latest stop is the Big Apple.

-But the oldest face in a new place this NFL season is 73-year-old Pete Carroll on the sideline in Las Vegas.
+But the most veteran face in a new place this NFL season is 73-year-old Pete Carroll on the sideline in Las Vegas.
 Carroll is leading the Raiders after a one-year hiatus from coaching following 14 years with the Seahawks.

 Rodgers and Wilson are the most notable quarterbacks who changed teams.
 Geno Smith, Sam Darnold, Justin Fields and Jameis Winston also found new homes.